Immigration Justice

 This fund was established at the start of the COVID-19 pandemic, recognizing that many immigrants in our area did not have access to the same resources as other residents.
 Through the generous support of individuals, corporations, and foundations, in the first year of existence we processed over 180 applications for assistance with household and legal needs, giving nearly $72,000 in aid to area immigrants.
 You can click here to give to the immigrant relief fund or you can click here to apply for assistance.

-The parish of St. John’s Episcopal Church unanimously approved the following Immigration Statement during a Special Parish Meeting on Sunday, April 22, 2018:
+The parish of St. John's Episcopal Church unanimously approved the following Resolution regarding Sanctuary Church status at a Special Parish Meeting on August 10, 2025:

 We stand together to witness to the Gospel of Jesus Christ: